-The Low Density Residential and Medium Density

-Residential land use designations are utilized to maintain and enhance Delray Beach's established neighborhood characteristics, while supporting new and revitalized housing that compliments the desired development pattern and intensity.
+The Low Density Residential and Medium Density Residential land use designations are utilized to maintain and enhance the City's established neighborhood characteristics, while supporting new and revitalized housing that compliments the desired development pattern and intensity.
 These two residential land use designations, which consist of 60% of the land area within the Delray Beach municipal city limits, are applied based on existing development patterns and lot sizes in the surrounding neighborhood.

-Based on the amount of land with residential land use designations, that is likely to infill, up to 731 additional residential units are possible (see Map DIA-6 - Potential Residential Units).
+Based on the amount of land with existing residential land use designations that is likely to infill, up to 731 additional residential units are possible.
 Land in the Low Density Residential land use designation has the potential to accommodate 399 units, while land with the Medium Density Residential land use designation could accommodate 332 potential units.